Links and affiliations

 Within the University of Wollongong

-The Australian Health Services Research Institute's relationship with the Sydney Business School and Faculty of Business reflects the way the Institute's links have strengthened across faculties in areas such as management, information systems and health economics.
+The Australian Health Services Research Institute's relationship with the Sydney Business School, University of Wollongong and Faculty of Business reflects the way the Institute's links have strengthened across faculties in areas such as management, information systems and health economics.

 AHSRI has collaborations with a variety of other health service research organisations.
 We have strong links with researchers at Newcastle, UNSW, Queensland and Melbourne Universities, Queensland University of Technology, Flinders and Edith Cowan University.
 The NSW-based Australian Mental Health Outcomes and Classification Network (AMHOCN) is a partner that shares the AHSRI interest in data and classification issues, and the use of nationally agreed mental health outcome measures.
 AHSRI also has links with The George Institute for Global Health (University of Sydney).